microsoft/AirSim/GazeboDrone/README.md

 # AirSim plugin

-The AirSim UE plugin needs to be built with clang.
-You can clone AirSim again in another folder without the above change, and from that one, run the Blocks environment.
+The AirSim UE plugin needs to be built with clang, so you can't use the one compiled in the previous step.
+You can use [our binaries](https://github.com/microsoft/AirSim/releases) or you can clone AirSim again in another folder without the above change, and with that one, [run Blocks](https://microsoft.github.io/AirSim/build_linux/#how-to-use-airsim) or your environment.

 # AirSim settings